First and second order semi-strong interaction in reaction-diffusion systems: Laws of motion for second order semi-strong interaction

-We discuss the $u$-component in \S\ref{s:u-comp} below.
 In the following, solutions from Hypothesis~\ref{h:main} are considered, and for readability we suppress dependencies of $u, v$ on $j$ and $\eps$.
-Anticipating motion of order $\eps^2$, the ansatz $r_j = r_j(\tau)$, $\tau = \eps^2 t$ is appropriate.
-The strategy is now to expand \eqref{e:vslowsmall} in $\eps$ and derive solvability conditions by comparing terms of equal orders.
-This will also yield conditions that determine the shapes of profiles, which were already encountered in \S\ref{s:standard}.
+Hypothesis~\ref{h:main} allows to expand \eqref{e:uslowsmall}, \eqref{e:vslowsmall} in $\eps$ at $\eps=0$ so that that terms of equal order in this expansion must coincide.